Rick Nash, Director of Hockey Operations

-Rick Nash was named the club’s director of player development in June 2021 after joining the organization as a special assistant to the general manager on June 13, 2019.
+Rick Nash was named the club’s director of hockey operations in September 2024.
+He returned to the Blue Jackets as a special assistant to the general manager in June 2019 before being promoted to the club’s director of player development in June 2021.

 Nash spent his first nine NHL seasons with Columbus after the club selected him with the first overall pick at the 2002 NHL Draft and served as the club’s captain from 2008-12.
 He is the franchise’s all-time leader in games played, goals, assists and points as he registered 289-258-547 and 568 penalty minutes in 674 games from 2002-12.
 On Mar.
 5, 2022, he became the first player in franchise history to have his number - 61- retired.